 - 1/4 cup Epsom salt or magnesium chloride (magnesium chloride is a form of magnesium more easily retained by the body)

-- 1-3 drops lavender essential oil* to add to the calming qualities of magnesium (oils I use); for very small children, diffuse a couple drops in a bowl of warm water and place near tub instead of in the water; essential oils should never be ingested
+- 1-3 drops lavender essential oil* to add to the calming qualities of magnesium (oils I use); for very small children, diffuse a couple drops in a bowl of warm water and place near tub instead of in the water

-- a full belly and a bath are my secret weapons against whinyness
+- a full belly and a bath are my secret weapons against whininess

 Relaxation For the Rest of Us